MicrosoftDocs/sql-docs/docs/master-data-services/validation-master-data-services.md

 ---
 title: Validation
-description: In Master Data Services, data is validated to ensure its accuracy, either automatically or based on business rules that you create. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Data is validated to ensure its accuracy, either automatically or based on business rules that you create in Master Data Services. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql